Convection-Diffusion-Reaction

 Numerically, the above steps for computing a conservative divergence of a one-component flux \(\mathbf{G}\) are implemented in the convection-diffusion-reaction solvers, which also respects boundary conditions (e.g. charge injection).
 The user will need to call the function

-to face centroids in the cut cells for computing the conservative divergence, and the remaining steps are then performed successively.
+The above steps are performed by interpolating a_G to face centroids in the cut cells for computing the conservative divergence, and the remaining steps are then performed successively.

-The result is put in a_divG
+The result is put in a_divG.

 Note that when refinement boundaries intersect with embedded boundaries, the redistribution process is far more complicated since it needs to account for mass that moves over refinement boundaries.

-These additional complicated are taken care of inside a_divG
+These additional complicated are taken care of inside a_divG, but are not discussed in detail here.

 Caution